fenago/ruby-programming/lab_guides/Lab_6.md

 useful if you’re building custom extensions to XMPP or you want to do some sort of filtering on the traffic.

 ### 6.3.
-Summary {#ch06lev1sec3}
+Summary

-We’ve taken a look at a few approaches to communication automation in this chapter.
+We’ve taken a look at a few approaches to communication automation in This lab.
 Email automation has been in use for years in certain arenas, but we are seeing it expand out into more business applications (some of which were discussed here) and into the consumer world (with things like Highrise from 37signals and Twitter).
 AIM bots have been